One Year Later … The Weight Room in the Carriage House

 Transforming Our Carriage House into a Dream Fitness Weight Room

-In the twenty-six years we have lived in our 100 year old home, the Carriage House has served as a charming storage space, a versatile art studio, and even an occasional entertaining area.
+In the twenty-six years we have lived in our 100-year-old home, the Carriage House has served as a charming storage space, a versatile art studio, and an occasional entertaining area.
 Over time, it became a catch-all for various items, transforming into an overcrowded storage facility.

 Over the years, it has looked like this!

-However, one day, amidst the clutter, we had an epiphany – why not convert this underutilized space into something truly transformative?
+However, one day, amidst the clutter, we had an epiphany—why not transform this underutilized space into something truly transformative?

 And so, the idea was born: to turn our Carriage House into a spacious and well-equipped weight room, or as my husband fondly calls it, our very own fitness center.